Micro inverters are known for increasing output in shaded environments, but what about on a roof without shade?

-Should you choose an Enphase Micro Inverter System vs a String Inverter?
+Should you choose a Smart Enhpase Micro Inverter System vs a String Inverter?

 Let’s find out why most Solaray customers choose solar systems powered by revolutionary Enphase technology, even when they don’t have a shaded roof.